Support programmes

 All about support programmes

-On 10 December 2024 a first joint transnational cofunded call for project funding under the new, large-scale Horizon Europe partnership ‘ERDERA’ was launched, which aims to make Europe a global leader in rare diseases research and innovation, and deliver concrete health benefits to rare disease patients in the next decade by advancing prevention, diagnosis and treatment research.
+On 10 December 2025 a new joint transnational cofunded call for project funding under the large-scale Horizon Europe partnership ‘ERDERA’ was launched, which aims to make Europe a global leader in rare diseases research and innovation, and deliver concrete health benefits to rare disease patients in the next decade by advancing prevention, diagnosis and treatment research.

-ERDERA will initiate a range of activities the coming years, with both internal (i.e. ERDERA members) and external activities.
+ERDERA initiates a range of activities, with both internal (i.e. ERDERA members) and external activities.
 The main external activity is about organising open calls for research projects, which is an integral part of this partnership.
 The FWO, being a research funder, will participate in these calls, with a focus on funding public research institutes from Flanders and their researchers.

 More information